 - Note: Although the output line drop-down will allow any choice within the 9 thru 41 range, the actual range is automatically clamped (limited to) certain ranges to prevent inadvertent conflict with active picture area depending on video format.
 See Ancillary Data Line Number Locations and Ranges (p.
-3-9) for more information. - conflicts on a given line number are not checked.
+3-9) for more information. - The card does not check for conflicts on a given line number.
 Make certain selected line is available and carrying no other data.

-• Presence/Absence Check Controls
+Presence/Absence Check Controls

 Displays CC presence and/or absence event status.
-This status can be propagated to the Event Setup tab controls to issue a device GPO or other command when CC presence/absence events are detected.
+This status can be propagated to the Event Setup tab controls to issue a card GPO or other command when CC presence/absence events are detected.